jf781/jf781.github.io/_posts/2019-08-09-getting-started.md

 ## Configuration

-Basically, go to `_config.yml` and configure the variables as needed.
+Generally, go to `_config.yml` and configure the variables as needed.
 Some of them are typical options:

 * `url`